 SYNCB/Care Credit is what’s known as a hard inquiry.
-This is an abbreviation for “Synchrony Bank/CareCredit”.
+Hard inquiries occur when a lender pulls your credit report when applying for a loan.

 Lenders are required to report hard inquiries everytime they pull your credit reports because you asked for credit.
 They use this reporting to track how often you’re applying for credit cards, loans, etc., which in their eyes makes you a higher risk.